-The Muslim conception of God is reasoned by moral standards.
-It is considered that the creator is both intelligent and good.
+Moral standards are the reason for the Muslim conception of God.
+It is considered that the creator is both intelligent and reasonable.
 Furthermore, His commands do not contradict God's perfection.
 Therefore, God's instructions are impeccable.
-Knowing something about God gives us with objective moral foundations.
+Knowing something about God gives us objective moral foundations.
 Tzortis believes that knowing God is equivalent to understanding what is good.
 Shabir Ally contends that God alone is responsible for the inculcation of human morality, which he defines as the choice of the person to choose between good and evil.
 Tzortis feels that deriving objective morality from science is illogical.
 He claims that:

-"Moral authority has to be external to the cosmos in order to be authoritative, independent of the inclinations of individuals.
-This requirement is met when God decides what is good and what is wrong.
-His argument that God has the power to determine objective morality is logically sound."
+"Moral authority has to be external to the cosmos to be authoritative, independent of the inclinations of individuals.
+This requirement is met when God decides what is good and wrong.
+His argument that God has the power to determine objective morality is logically sound."2